-The digital design Mac Lab, located in the new Media Arts Center, is an absolute epicenter of technology.
-The lab has impeccable Apple machines capable of creating the most advanced projects and is equipped with large flat screen monitors and the latest design software including Adobe Creative Suite 5.5 loaded with Contribute, Dreamweaver, Flash, Illustrator, InDesign, Photoshop and more.
+The digital design Mac Lab located in the new Media Arts Center is an absolute epicenter of technology.
+The lab received its second major upgrade in the summer of ’13 and now boasts more than 15 impeccable MAC towers capable of creating the most advanced projects.
+Each work station is equipped with a large flat screen monitor and the latest design software featuring Adobe Creative Suite 5.5.

 Radio Station – WGLZ

-Christian H. Lee established WGLZ in 1992.
-A student-run organization serving 15,000 listeners in the West Liberty area, the studio is located on the first floor of the College Union and boasts a daily format that varies according to campus activities, DJ preferences, and campus life.
+Professor Christian Lee established WGLZ in 1992, a student-run organization serving 15,000 listeners in the West Liberty area.
+The studio is located on the first floor of the College Union and boasts a daily format that varies according to campus activities, DJ preferences, and campus life.

 Three paid student positions help facilitate operations, 24 hours a day, with live announcers broadcasting from 7 a.m. – 10 p.m. and automated programming overnight.
 The station operates at 91.5 MHz with a power of 150 watts.

-While the journalism program provides our students with current theories and practices, it is The Trumpet that allows our students to get the hands on practical experience for a rewarding career in journalism.
-In the classroom our students learn about reporting techniques, interviewing skills, basic and specialized writing skills and are able to put those skills into practice by designing and producing the student The Trumpet.
+While the journalism major provides students with current theories and practices, it is The Trumpet that allows our students to get the hands on practical experience for a rewarding career in journalism.
+In the classroom, students learn about reporting techniques, interviewing skills, basic and specialized writing skills and are able to put those skills into practice by designing and producing the student The Trumpet.

 There are many classrooms and class/meeting spaces available for use in the Fine Arts Building and the Media Arts Center.
 The combination of the buildings are, arguably, the busiest classroom spaces on campus.
 A student entering West Liberty as a freshman, and graduating four years later, cannot elude spending time in the Art and Communication Department.
 Many of the classrooms and facilities are equipped with state of the art computers, projectors, and sound equipment to enhance the students’ learning functions and to add a technological component to the traditional setting of classroom learning and lecture.